opengsn/docs/relay-server/tutorial.md

 ## Relays as an investment

-Relays get reimbursed by paymasters for the gas they spend sending transactions for users, plus a transaction fee that you can configure.
+Relays get reimbursed by paymasters for the gas they spend sending transactions for users, plus a relayed transaction fee.

 Without significant transaction volume you won't necessarily get a super impressive interest rate, but you will get paid to support decentralization